 3. Big data and cloud:

 With healthcare management systems moving to the cloud and hospitals leveraging big data to gain better insights, the healthcare app testing services are using virtualization to yield better results.
 The QA specialists should have the domain knowledge to test dashboard, BI reports, or data population against metrics while conforming to the business rules.
 However, proper encryption of data should be done to prevent any breach and related consequences.

 4. Mobile device testing:

 With the wide penetration of smartphones and the convenience of using healthcare applications, stakeholders in the sector would use them in greater numbers.
-The stakeholders, including doctors, nurses, patients, healthcare professionals, and pharmacists would use these apps for a host of activities such as better information access, patient monitoring, and following the treatment protocol, among others.
+The stakeholders, including doctors, nurses, patients, healthcare professionals, and pharmacists, would use these apps to host activities such as better information access, patient monitoring, and following the treatment protocol, among others.
 However, since mobile devices are a dime a dozen and operating systems and browsers are updated frequently, healthcare application testing can be a big challenge.
 For starters, every healthcare application needs to be tested across multiple platforms like Android, Windows, and iOS.
 During healthcare QA testing, QA engineers must carry out testing for the below-mentioned considerations: